Performance Lab Nutrigenesis Multi is an all-natural vegan daily multivitamin supplement that helps your body get the nutrients it requires.

 Men and women have different nutritional needs, which means a “general” multivitamin isn’t optimum.
 For instance, men don’t need as much iron as women do (nor do post-menopausal women, for that matter), and too much in a men’s formula will cause tiredness and an increased risk of infection.

-That said, most of what’s in the two formulas is identical, and with only about 6 mg’s difference in iron content, there isn’t an enormous concern for iron toxicity in men.
+That said, most of what’s in the two formulas is identical.
+With few differences in vitamin dosages and only about a 6 mg difference in iron content, there isn’t an enormous concern for iron toxicity in men.
 Other than that, the women’s packaging is pink, and the men’s blue, which taps out all the differences between the formulas.

 Contains Whole Foods Cofactors for Optimal Absorption